Stephen J. Kontra, MBA

 Areas of professional interest include:

-Steve is a skilled facilitator and has delivered programs across the globe to all levels of management and executive audiences.
-He holds a B.S. in Management from California Polytechnic State University, an MBA from St. Mary’s College, and a certificate from Columbia University in the Principles and Practices of Organizational Development.
+He holds a B.S. in Management from California Polytechnic State University, an MBA from St. Mary’s College, and a certificate from Columbia University on the Principles and Practices of Organizational Development.